civican/legisinfo/44-1/bills/C-11/bill_text.md

 The portion of subsection 21(1) of the `Referendum Act` after paragraph (c) is replaced by the following:

-shall, subject to the regulations made pursuant to that Act and to the conditions **imposed on it under section 9.1 of that Act**, make available, at no cost, to registered referendum committees for the transmission of referendum announcements and other programming produced by or on behalf of those committees an aggregate of three hours of broadcasting time during prime time.
+shall, subject to the regulations made pursuant to that Act and to the conditions imposed on it under section 9.1 of that Act, make available, at no cost, to registered referendum committees for the transmission of referendum announcements and other programming produced by or on behalf of those committees an aggregate of three hours of broadcasting time during prime time.

-> **Explanatory Note**:
-> Relevant portion of subsection 21(1):
-> *Existing Text*:
-> > In the period beginning on Thursday, the eighteenth day before polling day, and ending on the second day before polling day, every network operator
-> >
-> > shall, subject to the regulations made pursuant to that Act and to the conditions of its licence, make available, at no cost, to registered referendum committees for the transmission of referendum announcements and other programming produced by or on behalf of those committees an aggregate of three hours of broadcasting time during prime time.

 ### Section 42

 Subsection 24(2) of the Act is replaced by the following:

-**(2)** **Despite** subsection 21(1), the `Broadcasting Act`, any regulations made under that Act and any conditions **imposed on** a network operator **under section 9.1 of that Act**, free broadcasting time shall not be considered to be commercial time.
+**(2)** Despite subsection 21(1), the `Broadcasting Act`, any regulations made under that Act and any conditions imposed on a network operator under section 9.1 of that Act, free broadcasting time shall not be considered to be commercial time.

-> **Explanatory Note**:
-> Existing text of subsection 24(2):
-> *Existing Text*:
-> > Notwithstanding subsection 21(1), the `Broadcasting Act`, any regulations made under that Act and any conditions of a licence of a network operator, free broadcasting time shall not be considered to be commercial time.

 ### Canada Elections Act